[read a narrative

 Non-refereed Journal Articles, including those from Law Reviews

 - "On the Interpretability of Law: Lessons from the Decoding of National Constitutions," with Tom Ginsburg, James Melton, and Kalev Leetaru.
-Forthcoming.
+2012.
 British Journal of Political Science.

 - “Diffusion and the Constitutionalization of Europe.”
 2010.
 Comparative Political Studies 43: 1-31.